AnonShell/agam-space/docs/docs/architecture.md

 # Architecture

-Overview of Agam Space's system architecture and design decisions.
+Technical overview of Agam Space's system architecture and implementation details.
+This guide is for developers and contributors who want to understand or modify the codebase.

+**For security guarantees and threat model, see [Security](./security.md).**

 ## System Overview